“A masterly weaving of music, film and motion-capture technology” – New York Times

 What if our minds could live forever?
 Recent advances in artificial intelligence and neuroscience mean that we will soon be able to map our memories and experiences, and to use these data to build a digital consciousness identical with our own.
 These ‘whole brain emulations’ will be able to carry on indefinitely after our deaths: a way of virtual resurrection.
 But where do our identities really reside?
 In our minds, our bodies, or our relationships?
 And how far do the data of our lives determine our fate?

-Dutch National Opera and its co-commission partners Opera Cologne, Park Avenue Armory New York, Bregenzer Festspiele, doubleA foundation, and Ensemble Musikfabrik will co-produce the World Premiere of Upload, a new opera by Dutch artist Michel van der Aa.
+Upload is commissioned by Dutch National Opera, Opera Cologne, Park Avenue Armory New York, Bregenzer Festspiele, doubleA foundation, and Ensemble Musikfabrik.

 Julia Bullock – daughter